psychosophonis/beyondbitcoin/glossary.md

 # A Glossary of Essential/Found Cryptocurrency Terms.

 ## Blockchain.
-A technology where all transactions are logged to a distributed ledger.
+Name given to technology where all transactions are logged to a distributed ledger.

 ## Bitcoin.

+A contract or program that runs on a blockchain (see above) to allow the exchange of value.

 ## Bitcoin Cash.